loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 Functional programming tends to emphasize _referential transparency_, _higher-order
 functions_, _algebraic type systems_, and _strong type systems_.
 Although the merits of functional programming are evident @hughes1989, it is under represented for system-level programming.
-Functional languages are rarely used in system-level programming due to their lack of predictable performance
-The lack of predictable performance can be traced back the use of _immutable_ data structures, as opposed to _mutable_ data structures.
+Functional languages are rarely used in system-level programming due to their lack of predictable performance, which can be traced back the use of _immutable_ data structures, as opposed to _mutable_ data structures.
 The former requires copying, and subsequently a form of automatic memory management, at least for convenience, whereas the latter can be modified in place.